mehtaharsh16/daniel.feldroy.com/posts/2008-10-compiling-python-on-mac-os-x-105-can-be.md

 title: Compiling Python on Mac OS X 10.5 can be a pain
 ---

-*This was originally posted on blogger [here](https://pydanny.blogspot.com/2008/10/compiling-python-on-mac-os-x-105-can-be.html)*.

-Fortunately, others have made it easy.<br /><br /><a href="http://www.bud.ca/blog/leopard-python-compile">http://www.bud.ca/blog/leopard-python-compile</a>
+*This was originally posted on blogger [here](https://pydanny.blogspot.com/2008/10/compiling-python-on-mac-os-x-105-can-be.html)*.Fortunately, others have made it easy.<br /><br /><a href="http://www.bud.ca/blog/leopard-python-compile">http://www.bud.ca/blog/leopard-python-compile</a>

----